 During the pregnancy, Protein plays important role in growth and development of fetal tissues.
 It also helps in increasing blood supply to unborn baby.
 During this time, ICMR recommended 83gm/day of Protein for optimal growth and development.
 This extra requirement can’t be met by normal food, for this Protein rich foods are needed.
 Your Nutritionist can help you to meet this extra need easily.

 ICMR recommended 1200mg/day for pregnant women for baby’s optimal bone & teeth evelopment.

 Folic Acid plays an important role in baby’s brain development, its deficiency causes neural tube defects, which affects the baby’s brain and spinal cord.
 ICMR recommended 500mcg/day of Folic Acid for pregnant women.

 Rx Pregnancy Diet team analyses actual requirements of vital nutrients on the basis of Gynaecologist’s advice, ICMR’s guidelines and other International guidelines.
-Our objective is to provide science-based diet plans with our nutritional support to nourish woman & unborn baby and to support healthy delivery.
-For more, please contact us, we would be more than happy to assist you!
+Our objective is to provide science based diet plan with our nutritional support to nourish woman & unborn baby and to support healthy delivery.
+For more please contact

 D-3 Third Floor, Defence Colony, New Delhi, Delhi 110024